mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 To learn more about what Octopus is doing to save the world, [check out Octopus Energy Group](https://octopusenergy.group/).

 Want to join me at Octopus and use your skills and talents to help save the world?
-If you are in in the USA, UK, New Zealand, Australia, Germany, or Japan, please visit our [careers page](https://octopus.energy/careers/).
-If you're country isn't in that list yet, don't worry - in the last year we doubled the number of countries in which we operate.
+Then please visit our please visit our [careers page](https://octopus.energy/careers/).